Baedeker Blitz: Background

-By the winter of 1941, both the British and German strategic bombing campaigns had reached a low ebb.
+By the winter of 1941, both the British and German strategic bombing campaigns had reached a poor state.
 The German offensive against the British, a nine-month period of night bombing known as The Blitz, had left London and many other British cities heavily damaged.
 The Blitz came to an end in May 1941 when the had prioritised its resources towards the German invasion of the Soviet Union.
 Thereafter, it had confined itself to hit-and-run raids on British coastal towns.
 Meanwhile, the RAF's night bombing offensive against Germany had been shown to be largely ineffective, as revealed by the Butt Report in August 1941, and by Christmas such attacks had largely petered out.

 When the RAF offensive resumed in March 1942 with the bombing of Lübeck, there was a marked change in effectiveness.
 New heavy bombers were introduced such as the Short Stirling and Handley Page Halifax, followed by the unreliable Avro Manchester from which was developed the excellent Lancaster.
 Improved navigation systems such as Gee and Oboe allowed the RAF to strike better at their targets.
 The appointment of Air Vice-Marshal Arthur Harris as chief of RAF Bomber Command saw greater enthusiasm for area bombing attacks of German cities, with new tactics such as the bomber stream, the use of incendiary bombs, and particularly area bombardment.
 Prior to this the RAF had attempted to conduct precision bombing, aiming at individual factories, power stations, even post offices, in multiple strikes across Germany, which had been costly and ineffective.
 Following the example of the 's bombing of Coventry in November 1940, the RAF began concentrating a single blow against an area where several worthwhile targets existed, including the homes and morale of the civilian population living there.